Potceax/PSC/README.md

 # This is a repository for the Lab project
-# All new files should be added to "changes" branch
+If you want to help with tihs ongoing project feel free to add request on "changes" branch